AkshayS21/Attention-Mechanism/README.md

 - Instead ofjust using the attention mechanism as the Actor, I would like to use the Critic model based on the BLEU score to manage the variance on translation.
 - This will reduce the variance in predictions and overfitting.
 - I would like to use the critic model to generate the Q_Next and call the BLEU score as the reward.
+- Create a new class like an Environment in the typical Reinforcement learning task, call its reward the BLEU score and next_state as the next word to translate.